10 Things I Learned From Working in a Brewery Taproom

 Keep your beer names short, easy to read and pronounce, and easy to say in plural.

-At Second Line, we had a glass front cooler behind the bar stocked with 6-packs for purchase to go.
+At the brewery, we had a glass front cooler behind the bar stocked with 6-packs for purchase to go.
 The owners shifted a few things around one weekend, moving the beer cooler our from behind the bar, and placing it next to the other merchandise.
-Literally overnight, our to-go beer sales from 6-packs (i'm just guessing) doubled.
+Literally overnight, our to-go beer sales from 6-packs doubled.
 Why?
 Simple human psychology.
 People don't like asking for stuff.
-With the beer cooler behind the bar, they had to ask myself or a bartender to grab them a 6-pack.
-After the cooler was moved out front, they could just grab what they wanted and pay for it at the bar.
-With the exception of draft beer, keep everything else you are selling where people can get it for themselves.